BillHoweLab/lab-scale-ai-draft-tasks/README.md

 # Lab-Scale AI

-This is the repository housing the code for the Lab-Scale AI project.
+This is a repository housing exprimental, draft tasks for inclusion in the Lab-Scale AI project.

+Unless you are trying something very risky or experimental, it's better to create a new branch in the published repo https://github.com/BillHoweLab/laboratory-scale-ai

 ## Description